cabuelow/ambitious-targets/README.md

    - Produce Fig S2, test the sensitivity of extent change projections to increases or decreases in annual rates of expansion
 13. 10_sensitivity-restorable-area.R
    - Produce Fig S3, test the sensitivity of extent change projections to increases or decreases in restorable area
+15. 11_sensitivity-protection-efficacy.R
+   - Produce Fig S4, test the sensitivity of extent change projections to the effectiveness of protection
 15. 11_sensitivity-protection-assumptions.R
-   - Produce Fig S4 and S5, test the sensitivity of extent change projections to the effectiveness of protection
+   - Produce Fig S5, test the sensitivity of extent change projections to PADD, leakage and whether seagrass protection is targeted
 17. 12_sensitivity-restoration-success.R
    - Produce Fig S6, test the sensitivity of extent change projections to variable restoration success